loco-rs/loco/docs-site/content/docs/getting-started/starters.md

 **Frontend**

-- Built on React and Vit (easy to replace with your preferred framework).
+- Built on React and Vite (easy to replace with your preferred framework).
 - Static middleware that point on your frontend build and includes a fallback index.

 **Rest API**